testost/deep_research/README.md

-# Deep Research Team
+# Welcome to Deep Research

-A multi-agent AI research system designed to know what it knows (and doesn't know) when conducting research and creating content.
+A multi-agent AI research system designed to know what it knows (and doesn't know) when conducting research.

 ## The Vision